 On top of this – or any – annuity’s performance metrics, it is also important to be mindful of how – and how much – the insurance or financial advisor who is offering you the product gets paid.

 One reason for this is because, even though most advisors are on the up and up – and will try to do what is best for their clients – the thought of not making any money can be daunting…as well as very motivating for an advisor, who may end up “pushing” certain products.

-Short of reading all 180 pages, or if you become even more confused after doing so – which is actually quite common with insurance and annuity product “fine print,” please feel free to reach out to us directly and set up a time to chat with one of our annuity experts who can walk you through various scenarios and hypotheticals that are based on your specific situation and objectives.
+Short of reading the brochure cover to cover, or if you become even more confused after doing so – which is actually quite common with insurance and annuity product “fine print,” please feel free to reach out to us directly and set up a time to chat with one of our annuity experts who can walk you through various scenarios and hypotheticals that are based on your specific situation and objectives.

 What About the Fees on the Shield Level Selector Annuity from Brighthouse?

 If you have already been approached by an insurance or financial advisor about the Shield Level Selector annuity from Brighthouse Financial, then they may have touted that there are no annual fees associated with this financial vehicle.
 However, this does not necessarily mean that you won’t still see some charges and/or fees with this product.